Bill-Remy/UFOs/README.md

 <img src="Filtered_ufo_table.png">

 ## Summary
 Overall the web page loads and filters data according to the original design intent.
-While it is visually appealing and good readability there are several improvements tha can be incorprated in the next revision.
+While it is visually appealing and readability is good, there are several improvements tha can be incorprated in the next revision.
+#### Visual and Readability Improvement
+First the header and title of the web page should be resized and moved to the center.
+It lacks initial appeal.
+Some graphics or animation would also help with the inital visual look.
+Second the text paragraph should be reduced and captured in some bullets with graphics or other references.
+The amount of text is overwhelming and does not add to the appeal of the page.
+#### Table Presentation and Filtering
+The table should be presented with the abilty to index through sub-pages fo the table instead of endless scrolling.
+There are too many records to effectively present on a single page and the user can lose the filter elements while scrolling.
+It would also likely be helpful to convert some of the filters to sorting icons at each column so the user could sort on a given column in addition to filtering.
+The filters are very basic and a user can enter nonsensical data without a quality check.
+This needs to be corrected with appropriate guidance on filter content or feedback.
+Another nice feature might be to add a "Submit"  and "Clear Filters" buttons to manage the filtering process instead of the current method.